JustBluce/QAML/README.md

 ## Preparations

+### Install and Set Up MySQL
-- Install mysql in your computer
+- Install mysql in your computer from [here](https://dev.mysql.com/downloads/)
+  - For Windows: use the windows installer
+  - For Mac: navigate to [here](https://dev.mysql.com/downloads/mysql/) and download the latest version
 - Use the sql file `QA_QA.sql` to set up your database
-- Write `Flask/config.py` to use your mysql settings
+- Edit `Flask/config.py` to use your mysql settings(Username and Password)

+### Setup Guesser
 - Run https://github.com/Pinafore/qanta-codalab locally and you will get `qanta-codalab/src/tfidf.pickle`
 - Remove and rename `qanta-codalab/src/tfidf.pickle` to `TRYOUT-PROJECT/Flask/model/model.pickle`